seojksc/seojksc.github.io/profile.md

 [6] Differentiation of the Follicular Neoplasm on the Gray-Scale US by Image Selection Subsampling along with the Marginal Outline Using Convolutional Neural Network

-December 2017, BioMed Research International
+December 2017, BioMed Research International (SCIE)

 Jeong-Kweon Seo, Young Jae Kim, Kwanggi Kim, [...], Jin Young Kwak